tgraupmann/ConsoleChromeSpeechProxy/README.md

 **The Speech Proxy doesn't launch**

 * The default port `5000` may already be in use.
 Try a port other than the default and relaunch the proxy.

+**Detection doesn't seem to be working**

+* Only one Proxy window should be open at a time.
+Also make sure no other browser tabs/windows are using the Microphone.
+With multiple microphone apps open, the browser doesn't know which one to give focus.